TosbackCgusBridge-Bot/CGUs-versions/Intellicast/Privacy Policy.md

 This Privacy Policy does not cover the practices of our Ad Partners.
 While we work with Ad Partners to improve user experience, we do not control Ad Partners' technologies.
 For more information about technologies and how they use the information collected by the technologies on the Services and your options not to accept cookies placed by some of Ad Partners on the Services, please visit the DAA's opt-out page

-In addition, you can visit the opt-out pages of these Ad Partners that use data collection technologies on the Services:
+In addition, you can find the links to our Ad Partners that may use data collection technologies on the Services here.

-*   DoubleClick: www.google.com/doubleclick
-*   Nielsen: www.nielsen-netratings.com/privacy/sitecensus.htm
-*   Quantcast: www.quantcast.com/how-we-do-it/consumer-choice/privacy-policy/
-*   Lotame: www.lotame.com/opt-out-preference-manager
-*   Amazon: www.amazon.com/gp/dra/info
-*   Criteo: www.criteo.com/privacy/
-*   Factual: www.factual.com/privacy/opt-out
-*   Telium: tealium.com/privacy/
-*   OpenX: openx.com/legal/

-You may also opt-out of additional third-party advertising networks by going to the Network Advertising Initiative's website and following the directions.
+You may also opt-out of additional third-party advertising networks by going to the Network Advertising Initiative's website at www.networkadvertising.org and following the directions.

 The DAA offers AppChoices, a separate choice tool for users to exercise control over the collection and use of data through mobile applications for interest-based advertising and other related uses.
 To exercise choice for participating companies, you can install the DAA's AppChoices application on your mobile device.
 Visit here for more information on DAA's AppChoices tool.